juliherms/ms-parking-api/README.md

 ### Grafana

-Grafana is a opens source dashboard observabiliy.
+Grafana is a open source dashboard observability.
 In this case i used a prometheus datasource to feed the data to the grafana

 <img src="img/grafana.PNG">